quilde/indexdiachronica/README.md

 # Index Diachronica Database Project
+*The Index Diachronica as a database*

 ![Index Diachronica logo](logo.png)

+## What is it?

+The Index Diachronica Database Project aims to convert the Index Diachronica into a text-based database and mantain and solidify the dataset.

+The Index Diachronica

 This repository is a project to convert the Index Diachronica into a database.
 There are several reasons that this is worth doing: